nnellans/terraform-guide/README.md

 - So, if your var.List or var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
 - List variables ARE supported in Inline Blocks `for_each`, but Set variables are NOT supported

 > This is confusing.
-To summarize the `for_each` support:<br>Sets are allowed on resources but not on inline blocks<br>Lists are allowed on inline blocks but non on resources<br>Maps are allowed on both resources & inline blocks
+To summarize the `for_each` support:<br>Sets are allowed on resources but not on inline blocks<br>Lists are allowed on inline blocks but not on resources<br>Maps are allowed on both resources & inline blocks

 - When you specify the `for_each` parameter on an inline block, then you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
   - For a List variable: